flori/ollama-ruby/README.md

-                 if it contains %{stdin} it is substituted by stdin input -P VARIABLE    sets prompt var %{foo} to "bar" if VARIABLE is foo=bar -H HANDLER     the handler to use for the response, defaults to ChatStart -S             use streaming for generation
+                 if it contains %{stdin} it is substituted by stdin input -P VARIABLE    sets prompt var %{foo} to "bar" if VARIABLE is foo=bar -H HANDLER     the handler to use for the response, defaults to ChatStart -I IMAGE       image is sent to the (visual) model (can be used many times) -S             use streaming for generation
   -T             use thinking for generation
+  -d             enable debug mode
-  -h             this help
+  -i             display ollama server version information -h             this help

 ```